 The legal position translates into three specific areas where human approval authority must remain intact, regardless of how capable the AI layer is.

-**Payment authorisation.** No AI system should have the authority to initiate or approve a payment without a human reviewing and signing off on the instruction.
+Payment authorisation.
+No AI system should have the authority to initiate or approve a payment without a human reviewing and signing off on the instruction.
 This is not a technology limitation that will eventually be overcome.
 It is a governance requirement.
-Australian businesses are not protected from fraud losses simply because an AI system processed the invoice.
-If the control was absent, the loss is the business's to absorb.
-[Payment redirection scams cost Australian businesses AU$152.6 million in 2024](https://www.accc.gov.au/system/files/Targeting%20scams%20-%20report%20of%20the%20ACCC%20on%20scams%20activity%202024.pdf), a 66% increase from the prior year, according to the ACCC's National Anti-Scam Centre.
+Payment redirection scams cost Australian businesses AU$152.6 million in 2024, a 66% increase from the prior year, according to the ACCC’s National Anti-Scam Centre.
 Many of those losses occurred in businesses that had automation in place but lacked the human checkpoint at the point of payment.

-**Bank detail change approvals.** When a supplier's bank account details change, no automated system should process that change as routine.
+Bank detail change approvals.
+When a supplier’s bank account details change, no automated system should process that change as routine.
 This is the single most exploited vector in business email compromise.
 The AI model sees a supplier name it recognises and processes the invoice.
 But the bank details on that invoice are different from every previous payment.
-A Victorian construction company lost AU$900,000 in 2024 when attackers compromised a supplier's email and substituted their own bank details on an otherwise legitimate invoice.
-The email came from the supplier's genuine address.
-Visual inspection at scale would not have caught it.
-A system designed to flag that deviation and halt it for human review would have.
+A Victorian construction company lost AU$900,000 in 2024 when attackers compromised a supplier’s email and substituted their own bank details on an otherwise legitimate invoice.
+The email came from the supplier’s genuine address.
+A system designed to flag that deviation and halt it for human review would have caught it.

-**Threshold-based approval limits.** Delegation of authority frameworks exist for a reason.
+Threshold-based approval limits.
+Delegation of authority frameworks exist for a reason.
 Different roles within a business have different authorisation limits.
-An AI system that routes invoices based on amount must be paired with enforced approval workflows that match those limits in real time, not just document them in a policy.
+An AI system that routes invoices based on amount must be paired with enforced approval workflows that match those limits in real time.
 Segregation of duties requires that the person processing an invoice is not also the person approving payment.
 If an automated workflow removes the friction but also removes the control, it has not solved the problem.

 A financial controller at a Brisbane wholesale distributor adopted an AP automation platform that used AI to process and code invoices, routing them to Xero once matched.
 The platform flagged exceptions for review, but the exception threshold was set at 15% variance from historical amounts.
 A supplier invoice arrived with standard amounts but with changed bank details.
 The AI matched it on amount and coding history.
 No exception was triggered because the financial control was configured around price variance, not supplier detail changes.
 The invoice was published to Xero and paid before anyone reviewed the bank detail change.
 The AU$47,000 payment could not be recovered.